Areeb297/Ni5ZwPeAyg0JPbVG/README.md

   - **App usability**

 - **Feature Removal**: Removing the **content as expected** feature improved model accuracy, as it had a negative correlation with happiness.
 - **Model Results**: The optimized model reached a recall of 94% for the unhappy class meeting our expectations in solving the business problem defined earlier confirming its reliability.
 As per our model, it seems price is not a differentiating factor for customer satisfaction.
+These results show that we can be extremely confident that our models works really well for the subset of customers data

 ## Key Business Insights:
 - **Delivery time** and **courier satisfaction** are primary drivers of customer happiness.